liquidregistrar/liquid-docs/docs/source/php.rst

     }

-Updating data using avaliable class api
+Updating data using available class api
 ---------------------------------------

 Using ResellersApi() to update a reseller: